codedeviate/nrun/README.md

 # nrun - The npm script runner
 nrun is a simple wrapper for **npm run** with some nice features

-nrun will lookup the package.json used by the current project and execute the named script found in the scripts section of the package.json.
+nrun will lookup the closest package.json used by the current project and execute the named script found in the scripts section of that package.json.

 The major reason for using it is the number of keystrokes that can be saved.
 When typing the same commands over and over again it can be annoying, even though you might use the up arrow in the terminal and repeat an earlier command.

-It's also much easier to map your most used command to shorter ones that are easier to remember.
+It's also much easier to map your most used command to shorter ones that are easier to remember and faster to type.

 So if you have to type something like
 ``` bash